airyhq/airy/docs/docs/ui/control-center/introduction.md

 import CatalogSVG from "@site/static/icons/catalogIcon.svg";
 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Control Center serves as a technical dashboard: it provides an overview of an Airy Core instance's [components](/getting-started/components) and [connectors](connectors) while its [catalog](catalog) enables you to choose and configure additional [connectors](connectors).
+The Control Center serves as a technical dashboard: it provides an overview of an Airy Core instance's [components](/getting-started/components) and [connectors](connectors) while its [catalog](catalog) enables to choose and configure additional [connectors](connectors).

 <ButtonBoxList>
     <ButtonBox